 SSDI claims for mental disorders are surprisingly common.
 In fact, roughly a quarter of applicants list mental health conditions, such as anxiety and mood disorders, as their primary impairment.

 Unfortunately, SSDI claims involving mental illnesses can be even more complex than those involving physical disabilities.
 As a result, mental health claims are often denied.
-Keep reading to find out why—and how working with an accomplished Social Security disability attorney when preparing and filing your application can increase your chances of approval.
+Keep reading to find out why—and how working with an accomplished New York Social Security disability attorney when preparing and filing your application can increase your chances of approval.

 Mental Disorders Listed in the Social Security Administration Blue Book